eosnetworkfoundation/eos-system-contracts/docs/04_guides/05_how-to-create-issue-and-transfer-a-token.md

 ---
-content_title: How to create, issue and transfer a token
+title: How to create, issue and transfer a token
 link_text: How to create, issue and transfer a token
 ---